devendra-dhakad/devendra-dhakad/README.md

 <h1 align="center"> 📫  How to reach me </h1>

-Feel free to connect with me here on GitHub or on <a class="libutton" href="https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=devendra-dhakad" target="_blank">Follow on LinkedIn.</a>
+Feel free to connect with me here on GitHub or on <a class="libutton" href="https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=devendra-dhakad" target="_blank">LinkedIn.</a>